 How long did it take you to get published and how did you feel when you were told you had a contract?

 My first book, Far Horizon, was published by the first publisher I sent it to, Pan Macmillan.
 I beat the odds and was published first time, without an agent, because Macmillan just happened to be looking for a mass market novel set in Africa.

 I was actually in Afghanistan, serving with the army, in 2002 (I am an army reservist) when I received the email confirming I was to be published.
 I was over the moon, but couldn’t have a drink to celebrate as we were alcohol free over there!

 My wife, Nicola, and I spend six months of every year in Africa and this is where I write my African-based novels.
-We camp most of the time, in national parks.
-We get up around dawn and go for a drive looking at animals and then I write when we get home, around 10am.

 I sit under and awning or in the second room of my tent, and gaze out at the bush as I write.
 Often I see game, such as elephants or buffalo walking past.
 One time, in Zimbabwe, I looked up from computer to see a pride of seven lions killing a buffalo.
 I wrote that experience straight into the manuscript I was working on.

 Can you tell us a little bit about your upcoming book?
 And what date it will be released?

 My latest book, African Dawn, a family saga set in Zimbabwe from 1959 to the present, has just been released.
 My next book is set in South Africa and Rwanda and will be out in time for Christmas, 2012.